sloboda/URLLookupServiceDemo/README.md

    from MALWARE."
 I assume some other "URL qualification service" exists.
-When my "URL lookup service" encounters `$COMPLETELY_NEW_HOSTNAME_AND_PORT` with `$COMPLETELY_NEW_PATH_AND_QUERY_STRING`, the agreed action is my service punts these values and this request to "URL qualification service."
+When my "URL lookup service" encounters `$COMPLETELY_NEW_HOSTNAME_AND_PORT` with `$COMPLETELY_NEW_PATH_AND_QUERY_STRING`, the agreed action is my service defines these values as *NO_MALWARE_AT_THAT_HOST*.
+My service does not initiate any sort of qualification to start checking that new URL for malware.
-   Since that URL is not known, it cannot have a response value of SAFE.
-A response is needed in a timely manner, however, so my service responds with a *NOT_SAFE_IN_EVALUATION* response value and the client decides whether to push the "Proceed to this site?" button.
-Or the proxy makes some other decision.
 4. I assume I can claim the '1' in `GET /urlinfo/1/` as my version number one for this web service.
-5. Colon in hostname:port instead of `%3A` is probably okay.
+5. Storing a colon in hostname:port as a key instead of `%3A` is probably okay.
    See https://stackoverflow.com/q/2053132/5978252
 6. REVISION.
 To avoid building a database of the entire Internet web space (Good, Bad, and Unknown_so_in_evaluation_state), I am revising the scope so